gjolleyrogers/gjolleyrogers.github.io/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Thoughts
+  title: Blog
   description: |
-    This is a fully featured blog that supports categories, tags, series, and pagination.
-Even this sidebar offers a ton of customizations.

-    Check out the _index.md file in the /blog folder to edit this content.
-  author: "The R Markdown Team @RStudio"
+    <i class="fas fa-edit"></i>  I  write to develop ideas   on topics I judge to be noteworthy.<br>
+    These are, of course, me thinking aloud.
+And more like a diary than formal pieces. <br>
+    So I make no guarantees about completeness or truth... that is the end goal but I may not get there anytime soon.

+  author: "Garry Jolley-Rogers"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
-  show_sidebar_adunit: true # show ad container
+  show_sidebar_adunit: false # show ad container

 # set up common front matter for all pages inside blog/
 cascade: